learn-co-curriculum/dsc-inheritance-lab/README.md

     return zoo
 ```

 Great!
-Now, let's add some animals to our zoo.
+Now, add some animals to your zoo.

-Create the following animals and add them to our zoo.
+Create the following animals and add them to your zoo.
 The names and weights are up to you.

 * 2 Elephants
 * 2 Raccons